-If I could go back and talk to myself ten years ago and share only one filmmaking success tip, what would I say?
+If I could share a filmmaking success tip with my younger self, what would I say?
 In one word, relationships.
 More importantly, cold calling.
 Think about it.
 Your filmmaking success is not created in a vacuum.
-It is created with the help and support of other people, including mentors, associates and your audience.)
+It is created with the help and support of other people, including mentors, associates and your eventual audience.

-While it is true that some people stumble upon contacts and get lucky, I would venture to say that over 90 percent of self-made successful people got what they wanted in life by utilizing some variation of the following three success tips:
+While it is true that some people stumble upon contacts and get lucky, I would venture to say most successful people got what they wanted in life by using some variation of the following three success tips:

 First: Successful people know what they want.

 Second: Successful people make a plan to get what they want.

 Third: Successful people pick up the phone and cold call people who could help make their plan a reality.